Gnurro/ArgStrucProject/README.md

 and analysis.
 Result is returned as Pandas DataFrame.
 `survey_cross_counts()` uses the processed survey data to count participant choices, separated by edited/unedited and claim-first/-last.
 Result is returned as Pandas DataFrame.
+#### Intermediate survey creation files
+Multiple files created during survey preparation and processing are left in the `survey` directory for work documentation purposes.